Debatesmith/Project-Celebi/README.md

 ### Wild Pokémon catch-up

-Ordinary Johto wild encounters are raised into a band approximately **10–15 levels below the frozen Project Celebi Rating**.
+Ordinary Johto wild encounters are raised into a band approximately **10–15 levels below the frozen level rating**.

-At a Project Celebi Rating of 79, normal Johto wild Pokémon generally land around **Lv64–69** depending on the original encounter level.
+At a level rating of 79, normal Johto wild Pokémon generally land around **Lv64–69** depending on the original encounter level.

 Project Celebi changes the resulting level, not the encounter identity.
 Species tables, encounter rates, time-of-day behavior, and other authored encounter choices remain Gold's.